 Measure the Blade Length According to Your Requirement

-Another thing to consider is the length of the actual blade in reference to the overall length of the survival knife.
-While the blade is important, one should take into account the type of handle when determining the most desirable blade length for both a fixed and folding survival knife.
+Another thing to consider is the length of the actual blade in reference to the overall length of the tactical survival knife.
+While the blade is important, one should take into account the type of handle when determining the most desirable blade length for both a fixed and folding tactical survival knife.

 Small Blades: For a small knife with a fixed blade, you will usually want a blade no shorter than the length of your handle, but it could be slightly longer.
 For example, for a six-inch knife, you want a minimum 3” blade.
 For a small knife with a folding blade, your blade should be slightly less than the length of your handle because it has to be short enough to fold.
 For a six-inch knife, you want just under a 3” blade.